JosephSerUSP/Stillnight-Win3.1/doc/gameDesign.md

 Characteristics such as Scope and Condition must also be dynamically shown on the description.

 TRAIT OBJECTS:
+all trait objects have:
+'condition' - a condition for which this object's traits are inherited.

 1.Passives: Trait Objects that are innate or learned by creatures. a and b are the same subject.
-'condition' - a condition for which this object's traits are inherited.

 2.Equipment: Trait Objects that are equipped to creatures. a and b are the same subject.
 Equipment can be modified to have different traits.
-'condition' - a condition for which this object's traits are inherited.
+'price' - how much currency is required to purchase this equipment at a shop.

 3.States: Trait Objects that are temporarily applied to creatures; a is the state applier, b is the state subject.
-'condition' - a condition for which this object's traits are inherited.
+States expire.
+The architecture for handling state expiry should be flexible, not hardcoded.
+States can expire after X turns, random chance every turn, on certain triggers, etc.

 4.Battlers: The battle units.
 They're both allies and enemies.
 They inherit traits from Passives, Equipment, States and the PC.
 They have the following: